 The following is the continuation of a series that began with a post titled Seeking God For Arkansas, which I highly recommend for the context it provides.

-In this season of ‘breaking up my fallow ground,’ the Holy Spirit has highlighted a series of passages that I believe are a timely indicator for the church in Arkansas.
+In this season of ‘breaking up my fallow ground,’ the Holy Spirit has highlighted a series of passages that I believe are a timely indicator for our churches.
 We have talked about Evan Roberts’ four conditions for revival, prayed through Hosea 10:1-4, Isaiah 59, Malachi 3, and now we come to Isaiah 29.

 Jesus quotes Isaiah 29 to the Pharisees in Matthew 15 and Mark 7.
-Isaiah sought to confront with the lip service of Israel, just as the Holy Spirit seeks to confront the intellectual assent of our own hearts in this season.
+Isaiah sought to confront the lip service of Israel, just as the Holy Spirit seeks to confront the intellectual assent of our own hearts in this season.
 No one can claim total innocence in this area.
-All of us are subject to claiming beliefs that have yet to connect to our heart.
-Conflict arrises when we make a claim to the Lord without any substance to back it up.
+All of us are subject to claiming beliefs that have yet to connect to our hearts.
+Conflict arises when we make a claim to the Lord without any substance to back it up.